MatthewBentz/Comp1210/README.md

 # Comp1210
-Fundamentals of Computing I at Auburn University
+Fundamentals of Computing I with Dr. Cross at Auburn University